Sponsored Residency

 Application form

-If it is discovered that any of these declarations is false, your application will be ineligible.
+If it is discovered that any of the below declarations is false, your application will be ineligible and/or any offer of a Sponsored Residency will be rescinded.

-If your pen name or chosen name differs from your legal name, please include your legal name in parentheses—i.e., "Pen Name (Legal Name)."
-Should your application be successful, your legal name will be required for honorarium payment(s).
+If the name you commonly use or publish under differs from your legal name, please include your legal name in parentheses—i.e., "Common Name (Legal Name)."
+If you are awarded a Sponsored Residency, your legal name will be required for honorarium payment.

 Click or drag a file to this area to upload.

-Any incomplete, misnamed, or file-unreadable application package will be ineligible.
+• Any incomplete, misnamed, or file-unreadable application package may be deemed ineligible.

 Indicate the method by which you paid the Sponsored Residency application fee, details of which are given in the above section "4.
-How to Apply."
+Application checklist & fee."
 Any fee payment must be sent before you submit your application.

 For general questions or further information, please contact us at least two weeks before the application deadline.
 Requests for technical, accessibility, or financial application assistance can be received only until the application deadline.